 Transfer lighter boxes to the truck and stack them on the heavier boxes, making sure the lightest boxes are on top.
 Try to stack boxes in rows until they reach the top of the truck.
-Any space between the top of the boxes and the truck's ceiling should be filled with soft, crushable items, such as garbage bags full of clothing, bedding, and linens.
+Fill any space between the top of the boxes and the truck's ceiling with soft, crushable items, such as garbage bags full of clothing, bedding, and linens.

 Fill Holes With Odd-Shaped and Fragile Items

 Place fragile items or awkwardly shaped items on last.
 Make sure they don't move around during transport.
 The best spot for fragile boxed items is in cubby holes underneath tables, desks, and beneath chair legs.

 The last items to be loaded should be those items that can be stuffed into holes and don't contain anything fragile, like bags full of clothes, linens, blankets, and towels.
 Hangers, garage items, boots and shoes, and anything that won't break during a move can be used to fill empty spaces.